-Therefore it is important that the Data Protection Officers be notified of any request to the School for access to an individual's personal data as soon as they are received. - 6.2 There are specific provisions which apply to examination marks. - 6.3 If you have any questions relating to access to personal data please contact one of the Data Protection Officers
+Therefore it is important that the Data Protection Officer be notified of any request to the School for access to an individual's personal data as soon as they are received. - 6.2 There are specific provisions which apply to examination marks and comments. - 6.3 If you have any questions relating to access to personal data please contact the Data Protection Officer.